gruntjs/grunt-contrib-watch/README.md

 `grunt-contrib-watch@0.1.x` is compatible with Grunt v0.3 but it is highly recommended to upgrade Grunt instead.

 #### Why is the watch devouring all my memory/cpu?
 Likely because of an enthusiastic pattern trying to watch thousands of files.
-Such as `'**/*.js'` but forgetting to exclude the `node_modules` folder with `'!node_modules'`.
+Such as `'**/*.js'` but forgetting to exclude the `node_modules` folder with `'!node_modules'`  (also try `'!.git'`, `'!bower_components'` and other utilitarian folders).
 Try grouping your files within a subfolder or be more explicit with your file matching pattern.

 Another reason if you're watching a large number of files could be the low default `interval`.
 Try increasing with `options: { interval: 5007 }`.
 Please see issues [#35](https://github.com/gruntjs/grunt-contrib-watch/issues/145) and [#145](https://github.com/gruntjs/grunt-contrib-watch/issues/145) for more information.